MyriamSollberger/MyriamSollberger/README.md

 - 👋 Hi, I’m @MyriamSollberger
 - 👀 I’m interested in Cybersecurity and Incident Response
-- 🌱 I’m currently learning Govenrnance Risk and Compliance
+- 🌱 I’m currently learning Governance Risk and Compliance Azure Cloud
 - 💞️ I’m looking to collaborate on how to break into this industry and secure employment as I am having a very hard time to secure a job
 - 📫 How to reach me Sollbergermyriam@gmail.com
 - 😄 Pronouns She/Her/Hers